Egyptian goose: United Kingdom

-The British populations of the Egyptian goose date back to the 17th century when it was introduced to estates and parks, though the species was only formally added to the British bird list in 1971.
-The British introductions were the first outside its native range; however, these individuals did not spread widely and are not known to have expanded into other countries.
-In Great Britain, it is found mainly in East Anglia, and in various locations along the River Thames, where it breeds at sites with open water, short grass and suitable nesting locations (either islands, holes in old trees or amongst epicormic shoots on old trees).
-During the winter, they are widely dispersed within river valleys, where they feed on short grass and cereals.
+The British populations of the Egyptian goose date back to the 17th century, when it was introduced to estates and parks, though the species was only formally added to the British bird list in 1971.
+The British introductions were the first outside its native range, but these individuals did not spread widely and are not known to have expanded into other countries.
+In Great Britain, it is found mainly in East Anglia and various locations along the River Thames, where it breeds at sites with open water, short grass, and suitable nesting locations (either islands, holes in old trees, or amongst epicormic shoots on old trees).
+During the winter, they are widely dispersed in river valleys, where they feed on short grass and cereals.
 In the United Kingdom in 2009, it was officially declared a non-native species.
 Accordingly, Egyptian geese in Great Britain may be shot without special permission if they cause problems.

 Mainland Europe

-The Egyptian goose was first introduced to the Netherlands in 1967 and to Belgium in 1982, and these formed the basis for the population in mainland Europe, likely supplemented by some captive escapees from other European countries.
-From these two countries, the species has experienced a relatively fast range expansion into adjacent countries, first spreading into Germany and France (where possibly supplemented by local escapees) in the mid-1980s, and then to the Czech Republic, Denmark, Luxembourg and Switzerland in the early 2000s.
-Further observations, sometimes also involving isolated cases of breeding, have been made in Austria, Italy, Poland, Spain, Sweden and elsewhere in mainland Europe, but it is not yet known to have become established in those countries.
+The Egyptian goose was first introduced to the Netherlands in 1967 and Belgium in 1982, and these formed the basis for the population in mainland Europe, likely supplemented by some captive escapees from other European countries.
+From these two countries, the species has experienced a relatively fast range expansion into adjacent countries, first spreading into Germany and France (where possibly supplemented by local escapees) in the mid-1980s, and then to the Czech Republic, Denmark, Luxembourg, and Switzerland in the early 2000s.
+Further observations, sometimes also involving isolated cases of breeding, have been made in Austria, Italy, Poland, Spain, Sweden, and elsewhere in mainland Europe, but it is not yet known to have become established in those countries.

-Because of its aggressiveness towards other birds, it may reduce or displace native species, and since 2017 the Egyptian goose has been listed as an invasive species in the European Union.
-Therefore this species cannot be imported, bred, transported, commercialized, used, exchanged or intentionally released into the environment and member states are obliged to try to eradicate the species.
+Because of its aggressiveness towards other birds, it may reduce or displace native species, and in 2017, the Egyptian goose has been listed as an invasive species in the European Union.
+Therefore, this species cannot be imported, bred, transported, commercialized, used, exchanged, or intentionally released into the environment, and member states are obliged to try to eradicate the species.

 Elsewhere

-In addition to Europe, the Egyptian goose has been introduced and established breeding populations in Mauritius, Israel, the United Arab Emirates and the United States.
-In the US, breeding populations are found in Arkansas, California, Florida, Nebraska, Oklahoma and Texas, with occasional reports of the species elsewhere.
+In addition to Europe, the Egyptian goose has been introduced and established breeding populations in Mauritius, Israel, the United Arab Emirates, and the United States.
+In the US, breeding populations are found in Arkansas, California, Florida, Nebraska, Oklahoma, and Texas, with occasional reports of the species elsewhere.
 Although the Egyptian goose was introduced to Australia and New Zealand, it did not become established in these countries.